certbot/certbot/tools/pinning/DESIGN.md

 The reason we use Poetry is that it is somewhat unique among Python packaging tools in that when locking dependencies, it makes a best effort approach to do this for all environments rather than just the current environment.
-This includes scanning the dependencies for all wheels and sdists of the package and recursively resolving dependencies declared through environment markers that are not relevant for the current platform.
+This includes recursively resolving dependencies declared through environment markers that are not relevant for the current platform.
+It also includes checking all wheels and sdists of a package for dependencies when picking a specific version of a package from PyPI.
 You can see this in action through the inclusion of dependencies like pywin32 which we only have a dependency on for Windows.